 The ‘River Park’ is a joined-up response to a range of challenges facing the city, including responding to flood risk across a large area of the city centre, improving the ecological condition of the River Avon Special Area of Conservation, enabling the city to adapt to climate change, and promoting recovery and regeneration in response to both the nerve agent attacks in 2018, and the subsequent COVID-19 pandemic.

 The Salisbury River Park project will be delivered in several phases, with the first element (‘Phase 1’) delivering the core elements of the flood risk alleviation objectives, at the Maltings and Central Car Park (Viewpoint 1), and Ashley Road Open Space/Fisherton Recreation Ground (Viewpoint 2).
-Funding for the majority of Phase 1 has been secured through SWLEP, Flood Defence Grant in Aid, and Local Levy funding from the Wessex Regional Flood and Coastal Committee.
+Funding for the majority of Phase 1 has been secured through SWLEP, Flood Defence Grant in Aid, Local Levy funding from the Wessex Regional Flood and Coastal Committee, Department for Education and National Highways Designated Funds.

 It will deliver the following benefits: